By Michael Grossberg

 Through such a wide variety of scenarios, stories and themes, the Prometheus Award-winners can help people imagine concretely what it might be like to live in a fully free future – and how it feels (or would feel) to have one’s dignity, moral autonomy and personal liberty violated by slavery and tyranny, or threatened by merely callous, corrupt and bureaucratic government intrusiveness.

-Thus, out of compassion for the troubled history of humanity and a strong desire for a better future for all, Libertarian Futurist Society members hope that more readers – of whatever political views – will be aided in expanding their empathy for the millions of souls oppressed over the centuries by tyranny, slavery and war (which Randolph Bourne called “the health of the State”) by opening their imaginations to more Prometheus-winning fiction that explores and dramatizes such important themes.
+Thus, out of compassion for the troubled history of humanity and a strong desire for a better future for all, Libertarian Futurist Society members hope that more readers – of whatever political views – will be encouraged by this series of appreciations and Prometheus winners to expand their empathy for the millions of souls oppressed over the centuries by tyranny, slavery and war (which Randolph Bourne called “the health of the State”).
+We invite you to open your imagination to Prometheus-winning fiction that explores and dramatizes such important themes of liberty and justice for all.

 * Up next (or coming soon) on the Prometheus Blog: A 40thAnniversary Celebration appreciation of the first novel to be recognized with a Prometheus Award: F. Paul Wilson’s The Probability Broach, the 1979 winner for Best Novel.